clragon/swan/README.md

 To see the help message, send a message with just `.swa` in it.

+The SWA parser is based on an EBNF grammar.

+The full grammar is available [here](/lib/plugins/swa/grammar.ebnf).
+You can test it on [this website](https://bnfplayground.pauliankline.com/).

 ### Skull emoji

 Delete the bot's response with a skull emoji.